2017 Medicine/Science Grants

 CASS will not consider applications to fund surveys or questionnaires.

 Applications are completed online.
-[The closing date for Applications was 5.00pm (AEST) on Friday 9 September 2016.]
+The online portal will open on this website on Friday 25 August 2017.
+The closing date for Applications is 5.00pm (AEST) on Friday 15 September 2017.

 The application form requires the Applicant to set out the details of the proposed project in lay terms.
 Applicants should note that CASS places great weight on the clarity of this lay description.